 When it’s hot out and the car is under a lot of load (say going up a hill in the desert or doing laps around a race track), it’s important to keep the coolant from boiling, because boiling coolant doesn’t do it’s job very well, and the increase in pressure will result in much of it being dumped on the road.

 Most engines operate at around 90-105C (190-220F), which is very close to the boiling point of this water/coolant mix.
 Thankfully, there is something else that can be done besides varying the mix- increase the pressure.
-A standard cooling system operates at about 15psi, which if filled with straight water would boil at around 121C (250F).
-This is above the normal operating temperature of an engine so there actually isn’t much reason to worry about the composition of our coolant in a pressurized system.
+This is the important part, and the reason why cars aren’t constantly overheating and boiling over.
+Increasing pressure increases the boiling point of a liquid.
+For water, it works out to about 2.5 extra degrees F per psi.
+So if you have 10psi of extra pressure, water will boil at 237f instead of 212.
+Go up to 15psi, which is normal for a car, and straight water boils at around 121C (250F).
+This is above the normal operating temperature of most engines so there actually isn’t much reason to worry about the composition of our coolant in a pressurized system.

 When we’re on the hot end of the temperature range, the much more important value in the cooling system is what’s called the specific heat capacity.
 The heat capacity is basically how much heat energy the coolant can carry out of the engine and to the radiator.
 As far as carrying heat goes, water does a really good job.
 It’s actually one of the most effective coolants that could possibly be used.
 The specific heat capacity of ethylene glycol is only about 65% of water at the temperatures seen in a cooling system.
 That means that to cool the engine by one degree, you would need about 50% more of it than straight water.
 So even though you could use pure antifreeze as a coolant, or any other liquid for that matter, you would need a bigger radiator and more robust cooling system compared to one that used straight water.
 Here is what happens to heat capacity as our coolant mixture changes: